CarlosDevlp/wisy-weather-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running end-to-end tests

-Run `ng test` to execute the tests via [Cypress](https://docs.cypress.io/guides/overview/why-cypress).
+First, make sure you started the project running with `npm run start` then run `npm run test` to execute the tests via [Cypress](https://docs.cypress.io/guides/overview/why-cypress).

 ## Further help